 How to Optimize Your Food Product Images

 The past few years has seen a monumental shift in the way consumers engage with their food and one of the biggest changes is the emphasis on visual content.
 Marketers know that the most important form of content for their business is visual images and they have the statistics to back it up.
-Visual content across every major channel is increasing, with video leading the charge and as we have seen in packaging augmented reality labels. gaining momentum.
+Visual content across every major channel is increasing, with video leading the charge in gaining momentum, and as we have seen in packaging augmented reality labels.

-But before you go and upload another product image showcasing your new sustainable packaging, to your website or online store, take a minute to read further.
+But before upload another product image showcasing your new sustainable packaging to your website or online store, take a minute to read further.

 High resolution images have huge file sizes.

 Large file sizes can turn your consumers browsing experience into one that has them clicking the back button to get away from the dreaded slow loading page.
 Not only will you lose that potential customer but Google will notice too.

 Page speed is closely linked to user experience and last year Google officially made page speed a ranking factor for mobile.

 Optimizing means decreasing their file size as much as possible and doing a bit of image SEO.
 The challenge is to not decrease the file size to the point where image quality is sacrificed.
 There are 3 basic steps to follow.